• Skip to primary navigation

 • Roll dough pieces into a ball, then into a 7 inch rope.
 Press the ends of the rope together to form a circle.

-• Place dough rings on baking sheet 2"- 3” apart.
+• Place dough rings on the prepared cookie sheet, 2"- 3” apart.
 These cookies expand while baking.

 • Bake for 10-14 minutes, until puffed and just turning golden brown.

-• Cool completely on wire racks before icing.
+• Cool completely on a wire rack before icing.

-• To make the icing, stir confectioner’s sugar, water, and extract in a small saucepan, over low heat just until combined and barely warm.
+• Stir confectioner’s sugar, water, and extract in a small saucepan, over low heat just until combined and barely warm.
 WARNING: This icing hardens VERY quickly and must be used immediately.
 The cookies and sprinkles should be ready to use before making the icing.
 It is helpful if one person can do the icing, while a second person quickly adds the nonpareil sprinkles before the icing hardens.

 • Dip the cookie tops into the icing or use a pastry brush to coat the cookies with icing, and immediately add sprinkles.
 Once the icing in the saucepan hardens, do not try to reheat it.
 The sugar will crystallize and make a sandy icing.